My Blog

 Cross-cutting9 min read

-Africa Will Define How the World Uses Voice AI
+Africa Will Define How Africa Uses Voice AI

 Africa skipped landlines for mobile.
 Skipped bank branches for M-Pesa.
 Next: skipping text-based interfaces for voice-first AI.
 And this time, the continent won't just adopt — it will lead.